strumberr/SGP30-raspberry-pi-pico/README.md

-# SGP30-sensor
+# SGP30-sensor - Raspberry Pi Pico

-This is a code snippet for the the SGP30 (eCO2 and TVOC air quality sensor).
-Included is the library to run it.
+This is the full code for the the SGP30 (eCO2 and TVOC air quality sensor).
+The library is included to run it.

 # Connections